konratp/uchicago-data-visualization/homework-03.md

 as well as Kansas.
 The state with the highest number of dogs up for adoption is Virginia.
-Finally, there is a range of states that do not have any reported data on the matter, most of which are clustered in the Pacific Northwest of the country, as well as Alaska and Hawai’i.
+Finally, there is a range of states that do not have any reported data on the matter, most of which are clustered in the northern Mountain States of the country, as well as Alaska and Hawai’i.

 2.  **Country populations**